keirthana/anbox-cloud-docs/README.md

 ### Style and language

-Anbox Cloud documentation follows [Diataxis](https://diataxis.fr/) principles.
-Before starting to contribute, we encourage you to familiarise yourself with Diataxis.
+Anbox Cloud documentation follows [Diátaxis](https://diataxis.fr/) principles.
+Before starting to contribute, we encourage you to familiarise yourself with Diátaxis.

 To accommodate different kinds of audience, try to: